Stellated octahedron

-The stellated octahedron is the only stellation of the octahedron.
+The stellated octahedron, elevated octahedron, or compound of two tetrahedra is a shape made from two regular tetrahedra crossing each other.
 It is also called the stella octangula (Latin for "eight-pointed star"), a name given to it by Johannes Kepler in 1609, though it was known to earlier geometers.
-It was depicted in Pacioli's 1509 De Divina Proportione.

-It is the simplest of the five regular polyhedral compounds, and the only regular polyhedral compound composed of only two polyhedra.
+It appears as a carving in a 13th century Turkish caravanserai, and in modern architectural decorations; it has been depicted by Leonardo da Vinci in Pacioli's 1509 De Divina Proportione, and in the works of M. C. Escher.